Planning a solo trip to London, England? Here’s everything you need to know for your visit:

 GETTING AROUND

-- The London Underground, mostly referred to as the Tube, is the world’s oldest underground network.
+– Buses and trams remain frozen at £1.75 per hour of unlimited travel. - The London Underground, mostly referred to as the Tube, is the world’s oldest underground network.
 It runs 11 lines distinguished by name and color and deliver to every corner of the city.
-Trains run from 5:30 AM to 1:00 AM and charge on a zonal fare system starting at £4.50 (or £2 for Oyster Card).
+Trains run from 5:30 AM to 1:00 AM.
 For exact schedules, please see the timetable.

 - London River Services run privately owned commuter boats that make travel highly scenic from the waters of the Thames.
 Oyster cards are accepted.